Why is My Toilet Leaking and How to Fix It

 A leaky toilet, like most plumbing issues, happens when you least expect it.
 You might have woken up one day, stepped into your bathroom, and completely soaked your slippers in water leaking from your toilet’s base.
 Or your toilet is leaking internally, which is when your toilet continuously runs or drips.
 So, how do you fix a leaking toilet?

-Before learning exactly how to fix a leaking toilet, it’s essential to know precisely why your toilet is leaking at its base or internally.
+Before learning exactly how to fix a leaking toilet, it’s essential to know precisely why your toilet is leaking at its base, from tank to bowl, or internally.
 We’ll go over six common types of leaks and discuss how to fix them.

 1. Damaged Flapper

 While a damaged flapper (or flush valve) is one of the most common leaks, it’s undoubtedly one of the hardest to detect.
 A flapper’s main job is to prevent water in the tank from entering the toilet bowl.
 However, water will leak into the toilet bowl and fill up your tank if the toilet’s ball valve or flapper cannot form a seal.

 To check for this leak, simply remove the toilet tank lid and let the tank refill.
 Then, squeeze food coloring into the bowl after the tank is filled with water.
 If you notice any food coloring in the bowl after about 20 minutes of waiting, then you know there’s a leak.